shulthz/bitshares.foundation/worker.md

  - From a tax perspective, the tokens "appear" out of nowhere in the freelancers account, without an entity in grasp to bill to.
 Without special considerations this can imply tax liabilities
- - Initial review and iteration on incoming worker proposals, utilizing our knowledge, experience and feel for the need of the BitShares community to produce proposals with increased chances of approval
+ - Initial review and iteration on incoming worker proposals, utilizing our knowledge, experience and feel for the need of the BitShares community to produce proposals with increased chances of approval.
+At the end proposals with clear tasks and value propositions are published.

 Certainly using the BitShares Blockchain Foundation as an escrow introduces additional overhead and requires both trust from the BTS token holders and the freelancer.

-## Types of Worker Proposals

-### Payment workers
+## The procedure

+The purpose of this service is to provide security and transparency to both parties, the BitShares Blockchain Community, as well as the freelancer that performs the work in expectation of payment.
+Setting up a worker proposal through the BBF normally sticks to the following flow:

+1. Establishing agreement for Escrow service for a defined task, review and iterate
+2. BBF sets up worker proposal on-chain
+3. BBF obtains BTS from reserves
+4. BBF obtains smartcoins according to agreement (bitCNY, bitUSD, ...)
+5. freelancer proves delivery
+6. BBF reviews delivery and invoice
+7. freelancer receives payment
+8. Escrow service returns excess BTS to reserves

+## Payment worker proposals

 The BitShares Blockchain Foundation splits the payment workers into two sub-types, namely escrow and budget workers.
 For both workers the